Acutiramus

 Acutiramus is a genus of giant predatory eurypterid, an extinct group of aquatic arthropods.
 Fossils of Acutiramus have been discovered in deposits of Late Silurian to Early Devonian age.
 Eight species have been described, five from North America (including A. cummingsi, the type species) and two from the Czech Republic (with one of them potentially found in Australia as well).
 The generic name derives from Latin acuto ("acute" or "sharp") and Latin ramus ("branch"), referring to the acute angle of the final tooth of the claws relative to the rest of the claw.

 Acutiramus is classified as part of the eurypterid family Pterygotidae, a family differentiated from other eurypterids by their flattened telsons (the most posterior segment of the body) and their modified chelicerae (frontal appendages), ending in well-developed chelae (claws).
 Many pterygotid eurypterids, such as Jaekelopterus and Pterygotus, grew to gigantic proportions.
 Acutiramus was no exception, with the largest species, A. bohemicus, surpassing 2 m in length.
-All species were not this large though, with some (such as A. floweri) only reaching lengths of 20 cm.
+All species were not this large though, with some (such as A. floweri) only reaching lengths of 20 cm and likely an apex predator.

 Other giant pterygotid eurypterids, such as Jaekelopterus and Pterygotus, were very visually acute (possessed good and sharp eyesight) in a similar way to modern predatory arthropods and possessed robust and crushing chelae.
 Studies on the compound eyes and chelicerae of Acutiramus has revealed that it would have had a comparably low visual acuity and claws adapted for slicing and shearing, rather than crushing.
 This suggests that the ecological role of Acutiramus was distinct from that of other pterygotids, it potentially lived a lifestyle of ambush predation or scavenging on soft-bodied animals, feeding during the night or in otherwise low-light conditions.